geoffthorpe/newhcp/README.md

 ### **[Tooling](doc/tooling.md)**

 * Workload launcher, for defining and running workloads, consisting of services and dependencies.
 This consumes a basic JSON description of what has to be setup and started and runs like a container init daemon.
-* JSON manipulations, for parameter expansion (HcpJsonExpander), policy evaluation (HcpJsonPolicy), programmatic manipulation (HcpJsonScope), etc.
+* JSON manipulations, for parameter expansion (HcpJsonExpander), programmatic manipulation (HcpJsonScope), etc.
 * Extensible workflow, for building and running.